RizveOve/BlogTime/README.md

 npm install
 ```

+3. Firebase Setup:

+   - Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
+   - Enable Firestore Database
+   - Update the Firebase configuration in `src/firebase/config.js` with your project credentials
+   - Set up Firestore security rules (see Firebase Configuration section below)

-3. Start the development server:
+4. Start the development server:

 ```bash
 npm start
 ```

-4. Open your browser and navigate to `http://localhost:3000`
+5. Open your browser and navigate to `http://localhost:3000`

+The app will automatically migrate existing sample data to Firebase on first run.

 ### Available Scripts